Get Maintouch

 Google's Official Stance on AI Content in June 2026

-Here's what Google Search's quality guidelines actually say: content should be created for people first, not to manipulate search rankings.
+Google Search's quality guidelines say content should be created for people first, not to manipulate search rankings.
 Whether you wrote it yourself, had an agency write it, or generated it with ChatGPT doesn't matter.
 What matters is whether it answers the searcher's question better than the other results.

 The confusion comes from people conflating two different things.
-Google penalizes low-quality content made to game rankings.
-That can be AI-generated, but it can also be human-written garbage.
-I've seen plenty of both.
-The penalty isn't about the tool you used.
+Google penalizes low-quality content made to game rankings, whether that content is AI-generated or human-written garbage.
+The penalty isn't about the tool.
 It's about the output.

 Google looks at: